-In any landscape design, whether public or private, Roisin Byrne, Nature-Based Landscape Architecture looks for opportunities to create a meaningful collaborative approach to design.
-With local authority clients, in particular, we have found this approach enriches the process and the chances for long term viability of the garden or public space by instilling a strong sense of community ownership.
+In any landscape design, whether public or private, Roisin Byrne, Nature-Based Landscape Architecture, looks for opportunities to create a meaningful collaborative approach to design.
+With local authority clients, in particular, we have found this approach enriches the process and the chances for the long-term viability of the garden or public space by instilling a strong sense of community ownership.

 Dedicated to action for Earth:

 Roisin Byrne is the current Urban Landscape ambassador for the Connecting Nature Enterprise Platform